hyun-yang/MyChatGPT/README.md

 * Support Open-source AI models using Ollama library
 * Support Chat, Image, Vision, TTS, and STT generation

-## Claude/Ollama Model List
+## Ollama Model List
-Claude and Ollama currently do not have a method to retrieve the list of supported models, so you need to open the **settings.ini** file and add them manually as shown below.
+Ollama currently do not have a method to retrieve the list of supported models, so you need to open the **settings.ini** file and add them manually as shown below.

 If you are using Ollama, make sure to check the following three things: